 Here they talk about their experiences:

-Learning from an elder of the Fond Du Lac Community, was an honor and to learn about the meaning about the Faceless Dolls and how they are made.
-As a group of ladies attending, we communicated ways that the Faceless Dolls can be help to our communities especially to our young ladies and women.
+Learning from an elder of the Fond Du Lac Community, was an honor and to learn about the meaning of the Faceless Dolls and how they are made.
+As a group of ladies attending, we communicated ways that the Faceless Dolls can be helpful to our communities, especially to our young ladies and women.
 Just having open communication of how to make our classes better or what doesn’t work and sharing the good things happening with the classes sure made it worth being there!